Written by Medicover Team and Medically Reviewed by Dr G Manasa, Pediatricians

 Pediatric Antibiotic Syrup for Fever

-Pediatric antibiotic syrups are commonly prescribed for children due to their ease of administration.
-These syrups are formulated to be palatable, making it easier for children to take their medication.
+Pediatric antibiotic syrup is commonly prescribed for children due to its ease of administration.
+These antibiotic syrups for kids are formulated to be palatable, making it easier for children to take their medication.

 - Azithromycin: Used for respiratory infections, skin infections, and some ear infections.